audiokan/cmdwrap/README.md

 * `default` Default value, not used in the "file" type
 * `options` Array of input options.
 Used only in "select" type, format is { "text": "Interface text", "value": "actual value" }
 * `argname` This will be used as a placeholder value in `args`
+* `allowEmpty`: If set the field can be skipped or its value can be empty

 ## Authentication